-- 6.1 As a result of the assessment in Section 4 above it is unlikely there will be any significant environmental effects arising from the North Kilworth Neighbourhood Plan Examination Version Neighbourhood Plan as submitted at the date of this assessment, that were not covered in the Sustainability Appraisal of the Core Strategy and the subsequent interim Sustainability Appraisal for the emerging New Local Plan.
-As such, it is the consideration of the Local Planning Authority that the North Kilworth Neighbourhood Plan does not require a full SEA to be undertaken. - 6.2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report and their responses will be made available through the Great Easton Neighbourhood Plan Evidence base. - 6.3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
-Please contact Harborough District Council for advice in this circumstance.
+- 6.1 As a result of the assessment in Section 4 above it is unlikely there will be any significant environmental effects arising from the North Kilworth Neighbourhood Plan Examination Version Neighbourhood Plan as submitted, that were not covered in the Sustainability Appraisal of the Core Strategy and the subsequent interim Sustainability Appraisal for the emerging New Local Plan.
+As such, it is the consideration of the Local Planning Authority that the North Kilworth Neighbourhood Plan does not require a full SEA to be undertaken. - 6.2 The Environment Agency, Natural England and Historic England were consulted on the Screening Report and their responses are made available below.